FAQ-FREQUENTLY ASKED QUESTIONS

 The RSA is funded through a ten-year mill levy on property taxes.
 In 2000 the levy was 1 mill.
 During this period the RSA paid off the mortgage on the building and through careful stewardship saved significant financial reserves.
 In 2010 the mill levy was decreased to ¼ mill with the intention of spending down reserves.
 For ten years, from 2010-2020, the RSA was depleting reserves, and even declined to receive the mill levy funding in 2018.
 In 2020, even with some financial reserves remaining, the RSA recognized that this spending strategy, although prudent in the past, could not continue.
 Foreseeable maintenance projects and the unforeseeable consequences of COVID needed to be considered.
 Ouray County voters passed a 3/8 mill levy for ten years on the November 2020 ballot.
 Thank you Ouray County voters for your support!

 Access to medical care is crucial to the wellbeing of a community.
 For twenty years Ouray County tax payers have invested in the health of our area through the RSA.
 A Colorado Health Institute survey of rural physicians shows that 51% receive an income guarantee, 35% were given relocation benefits, and educational loan repayments were offered to 13% in order to make medical services available.
 In Ouray County, the minimal mill levy has been utilized to allow the purchase of a building complete with medical equipment in order to be able to offer a rental facility at a reasonable price.
 This approach to an incentive is one that can be offered to any medical provider with whom the RSA contracts to provide patient services.
-In a time of pandemic like today, local medical care is paramount and should not be defunded.
-A long- term investment has already been made and the cost of sustainability is reasonable ($10.73 annually for a $400,000 home i.e. the cost of a pizza).
+A long-term investment has already been made and the cost of sustainability is reasonable ($10.73 annually for a $400,000 home i.e. the cost of a pizza).
 The continued existence of the RSA makes Ouray County a stronger and healthier community.